Sdia1029/Heart-disease-prediction/README.md

 ## 📌 Project Overview

 Heart disease is one of the leading causes of death worldwide.
-This project aims to analyze patient health data and predict whether a person is at risk of heart disease or not.
+This project analyzes patient health data and predicts whether a person is at risk of heart disease.

-The system takes user input (age, cholesterol, blood pressure, etc.) and uses a trained machine learning model to classify the risk as:
+The system takes user input such as age, cholesterol, blood pressure, and other medical attributes, then uses a trained machine learning model to classify the result as:

 * 🔴 High Risk (Heart Disease)
 * 🟢 Low Risk (No Heart Disease)